KristijanKanalas/PHPCodeGeneratorPlus/README.md

 PhpStorm plugin that lets you generate even more PHP code.

 Plugin provides the following features:
-- Generates calls for the getters of the declared variable (Shift +Ctrl + NUMPAD1)
+- Generate calls for the getters of the declared variable (Shift + Ctrl + NUMPAD1)
-- Generates calls for the setters of the declared variable, if setters are fluent it will chain them (Shift +Ctrl + NUMPAD2)
+- Generate calls for the setters of the declared variable (Shift + Ctrl + NUMPAD2)
+- Generate calls for the fluent setters of the declared variable (Shift + Ctrl + NUMPAD3)

 Key                  | Value
 -------------------- | --------------------